Esalpekar/SignatureTrading/README.md

 Take the asset's price path and enrich it slightly: add a clock, and a "lead-lag" copy of the path against itself (a standard trick that makes volatility visible to the integrals below).
-Now read off the levels:
+The levels are summarized as follows:

 - **Level 1** records the net change in each channel (where the path ended up).
-- **Level 2** records signed areas (how pairs of channels co-move over time).
+- **Level 2** records signed areas (how pairs of assets happen to co-move over time).
   This captures order and interaction that a net change throws away (it is, for instance, how realized variance becomes legible).
 - **Level 3** records a still finer interaction, and so on up.

-Truncate at some level (they get proressively less influential, so this is often defensible) and you have a finite feature vector that summarizes the entire path.
+Truncate at some level (they get proressively less influential, so this is usually defensible) and you have a finite feature vector that summarizes the entire path.

 There's a very convenient property that makes all of this useful: any continuous function of the path can be written, to arbitrary accuracy, as a